hanabi/hanabi.github.io/docs/beginner.md

 - The **player hands** are on the right.
 - Alice is always player 1.
 (She will always go first.)
 - Bob is always player 2.
 (He will always go second.)
 - Cards are drawn and added to the left side to each hand.
-Thus, Alice's newest card is the blue 1 and Bob's newest card is the red 1.
+  - Thus, Alice's newest card is the blue 1 and Bob's newest card is the red 1.
 - Conversely, the oldest card is the right-most card.
-Alice's oldest card is the blue 5 and Bob's oldest card is the red 5.
+  - Thus, Alice's oldest card is the blue 5 and Bob's oldest card is the red 5.
-- A card's *slot* refers to its position in the hand.
-In the above image, the blue 1 is on slot 1, the blue 2 is on slot 2, etc.
+- A card's *slot* refers to its position in the hand, from left to right.
+  - Thus, the blue 1 is on slot 1, the blue 2 is on slot 2, etc.

 <CardLayout2/>